 Shwe natural gas project reserves

-Combined natural gas reserves of the three gas fields are estimated at 4.53 trillion cubic feet.
+The combined natural gas reserves of the three gas fields are estimated at 4.53 trillion cubic feet.
 The Shwe gas field, discovered in 2004, has the largest gas reserves among the three fields.

 Shwe natural gas project phase one development details

 Phase one of the project involved drilling four subsea production wells and tying them back to an integrated drilling and processing platform.
-Infrastructure includes an offshore platform, submarine pipelines, onshore gas terminal and a supply base jetty facility at Kyauk Phyu, Myanmar.
+Infrastructure includes an offshore platform, submarine pipelines, an onshore gas terminal and a supply base jetty facility at Kyauk Phyu, Myanmar.

 The 40,000t offshore platform, located at a water depth of 110m, processes and transports gas to the onshore facilities.
 It features drilling facilities and gas restoring systems.